How to Choose the Best Coffee Maker for Your Routine – Our Expert Baristas Spent 1000s of Hours Testing, So You Don't Have To

 Iconic amongst cold brew drinkers, the Toddy system makes cold brews easy.
 At around $30, it's also budget-friendly.
 Compared to others, it's a bit plasticky, but if you want a good cold brew for cheap this is your go-to.

-Our full Toddy Cold Brew review.
+Read our full Toddy Cold Brew review.

 Crafted from stainless steel and glass, this is premium.
 It sits neatly in the refrigerator and has a useful tap for pouring cold brew, iced tea, or even fruit water straight into the glass.
 Our expert liked it so much, she bought one for herself after testing.

-Our full KitchenAid Cold Brew review.
+Read our full KitchenAid Cold Brew review.

-Shop machines with iced-coffee functionality.
+Shop machines with iced-coffee functionality below:

 Already listed as one of our favorite automatic espresso machines, the De'Longhi Eletta Explore also offers iced coffee.
 It comes with a cold foam carafe, so you can make iced lattes at the touch of a button.

-Our full De'Longhi Eletta Explore review.
+Read our full De'Longhi Eletta Explore review.

 This boasts four different brewing styles (deep, light, filter, and iced), which you can make with fresh or capsule coffee.
 It makes a good iced coffee, but the other options are not as robust as top-notch espresso machines.

-Our full Ninja DualBrew Pro review.
+Read our full Ninja DualBrew Pro review.

 From hot lattes to iced black coffee, you'll have control with this espresso machine.
 It can't texture milk without heating it too, but it does have cold brew and espresso cooling, so you can make cold coffees without the wait.

-Our full De'Longhi La Specialista Maestro review.
+Read our full De'Longhi La Specialista Maestro review.

 As well as brewing preference, a few other factors (before price) may dictate which machine you land on.

-Space: If your kitchen is compact, space will be an issue.
+- Space: If your kitchen is compact, space will be an issue.
 It’s at this point that you might want to choose a moka pot or single-serve over an espresso machine or automatic coffee makers.
 A French press is perfect if you have little space and like strong coffee, while a pour-over maker has an equally small footprint and serves milder tastes where there is no room for a drip coffee maker.

-Time: If you're normally five minutes late for being 10 minutes late, you'll want a quick machine: pod machines, pre-set drip coffee makers, and automatic machines will be your best friends.
+- Time: If you're normally five minutes late for being 10 minutes late, you'll want a quick machine: Pod machines, pre-set drip coffee makers, and automatic machines will be your best friends.

-Ease: If you normally buy your coffee from a barista, an automatic bean-to-cup machine would suit you really well.
+- Ease: If you normally buy your coffee from a barista, an automatic bean-to-cup machine would suit you really well.
 It'll be just like your barista’s, but without the small talk.
 If you don’t mind being hands-on, manual espresso machines are at the other end of the scale.
 They can be a lot of fun, too.

 True to its name, this makes professional coffees.
 It has over 30 different grind settings and a pre-infuse function too.
 You'll feel like a barista, but it can get a little noisy.